 Forecourt of Grauman’s Chinese Theater (California, Hollywood, USA)

-You can visit the forecourt of Grauman’s Chinese Theater on the Avenue of Stars in Los Angeles and use your hands to measure the hand or feet sizes of your idol, but the question is, do you want to?
-The handprints and feet of numerous stars of world cinema was left in the wet concrete and millions of fans troop in to touch the resultant prints.
+You can visit the forecourt of Grauman’s Chinese Theater and use your hands to measure the hand or feet sizes of your idol, but the question is, do you want to?
+The handprints and feet of numerous stars of world cinema were left in the wet concrete and millions of fans troop in to touch the resultant prints.
 Problem?
 No one ever does their disinfection, so if you must absolutely experience the feel of your idols concrete hands, try putting on a glove or washing your hands immediately after.

 Blarney Stone (Blarney Castle, Ireland)